jrkessl/orchestratorExercise/README.md

 This is a play with dockersamples/examplevotingapp from hub.docker.com.
 With this app you vote and then check voting results.
 Useful references: how to launch VMs to run orchestrators; initializing docker swarm; docker-compose file syntax (to use with docker swarm); launching a stack in docker swarm; playing with the stack; removing the stack.

+## sample-nginx-k8s.yml
+Just a sample nginx declarative yml to deploy nginx in port 80 to your k8s cluster.